 Day 1

 I've just started to read.
 It was a hard decision to start this book.
 When you know that something will push you to change your life style, you show kinda reflex to avoid this situation, till you make up your mind.

-Barbara Oakley is an interesting woman, I would like to befriend with her.
-She gives you motivation with the way she tells about her life.
-I got this motivation from the possibility of meeting such woman one day.
-Today it led me to change my view about the brain.
-Now I am kinda capable of changing modes manually.
-What I mean from this phrase is, you can control the change between Diffuse mode and Focused mode.
+Greatest acknowledgment that I gained from this book today is: Diffuse mode is better for learning process, it allows you to see the big picture and find solutions easier.
+Focused mode is better when you already have basic knowledge of the concept and you have to solve more complex problems with it.
 "Another way to think of the difference between focused and diffuse modes is to think of a flashlight.
 You can set a flashlight so it has a tightly focused beam that can penetrate deeply into a small area.
 Or you can set the flashlight onto a more diffuse setting where it casts its light broadly, but not very strongly in any one area."

 You should train your brain to change between these both.
 Because if you want to improve the efficiency of your learning (basicly everything, but especially math and sciences), you should use the both modes of your brain.